RAJASHEKHAR-KANUKUNTLA/POWERSN_IIITM_PRODUCT_DEVELOPMENT/README.md

 - By combining the advanced features of the VSD Squadron Mini Board and IoT connectivity, the project aims to enhance energy

-# OPERATION OF THE SYSTEM
+# OPERATAION OF THE SYSTEM

 - The smart energy meter solution combines hardware and software to monitor energy consumption and calculate costs in real time.
 The system begins with a traditional energy meter that generates pulses corresponding to the consumed energy.
-To ensure safety, these pulses are isolated from the microcontroller using an optocoupler.
+To ensure safety, these pulses are isolated from the microcontroller using an optocoupler with lm393 comparator.

  - The pulses are processed using the VSD Squadron Mini Board, which counts them to calculate energy usage.
 The board also computes the cost of consumed energy based on a predefined cost per unit.
 This data, including energy usage and cost, is displayed on the connected LCD screen for local, real-time monitoring.
 A relay module enables integration with external devices for further control or automation, while a reset button allows users to clear the data after payment, starting a new billing cycle.